victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 Event codes related to checks commonly have the following format: `check/<check_code>/<event_sub_code>`.
 For example, `check/finance.bank_account.iban/release` where the middle part, `finance.bank_account.iban`, is the check code.

 Not all checks trigger the same amount or type of codes as checks often differ in the amount and the type of steps required.
-However, all checks trigger events with sub-code `release` and `delete`, which are typically the events a webhook receiver wants to act upon.
+However, all checks trigger an event with sub-code `release`, and all but the finish and document signing checks trigger one with sub-code `delete`.
+These are typically the events a webhook receiver wants to act upon.

 * `release` happens when the screenee (candidate) releases the information gathered to the screener (typically a HR role).